 Even as a kid, I knew every dandelion was special and every person valuable.
 My superpower was seeing their sparkle!
 When my vision started fading at 25, I was uninsured after a job fell through.
 The stress had made my whole body spiral out of control, but I put off getting help until my sight was really just totally gone and I couldn’t manage at all.
 I didn’t see sparkles.
 I couldn’t see anything.
 My parents insisted I go to an emergency eye doctor.

 He said my eyes looked perfect.
 That’s normally what you want to hear, but this meant the problem was in my brain.
 I’d also had other symptoms, like the inability to swallow, nausea, and numbness (my feet legit felt like tree stumps), but my doctors and I had been explaining those away as side effects of my recent pregnancy, or as a node on my esophagus, or acid reflux.
-In combination with the blindness, though, my options looked like:
+In combination with the blindness, though, my options looked like this:

 – Multiple Sclerosis (MS)